Violin workshop with Genevieve MacKay

 Intro to Classical Indian Music with Sharanjeet Singh Mand

-Sharanjeet Singh Mand is a graduate of Western Classical music from Douglas College and a BC-based sitarist, surbahar artiste, pianist, poet, Indian Classical music teacher, composer and performer from northern India.
-Sharanjeet is a profiled musician for the CBC Indian classical profile series and the 2018 Juno provincial project The Raga Experience which is now also running on Shaw TV.
+Sharanjeet Singh Mand is a graduate of Western Classical music from Douglas College.
+He is a BC-based sitarist, surbahar player, western music pianist, Hindi poet, Indian Classical music teacher, composer and performer.

 Hear CBC’s North by Northwest interview with Sharanjeet here.